 Messrs Lewis and van Zwanenberg chair the Company’s two key committees and also meet with the Chairman separately on a regular basis.
-Board meetings have appropriately robust agendas and are held face to face in the US 5 times a year.
+Board meetings have appropriately robust agendas and are held face to face in the US or UK or remotely based on Covid restrictions 5 times a year, with ad hoc meetings as and when the business needs demand.
 The US is the main centre of activity and management of the Company.
 Each Board meeting also includes involvement of the key executive leadership not on the Board.
 Messrs Lewis and van Zwanenberg are satisfied that the current Board has the right mix of skills that are relevant to the Company’s current position and stage of development.
 They are also satisfied that they present effective challenges to the Executive Directors and management team.

 The Company has established specific committees and implemented certain policies and practices to ensure that:

 - it is led by an effective Board which is collectively responsible for the long-term success of the Company;